bradyhouse/house/fiddles/angular/fiddle-0007-FullTextSearch/README.markdown

 ### Description

-Fiddle based on step 4 of the [Angular PhoneCat Tutorial App](https://docs.angularjs.org/tutorial/step_04).
+Fiddle based on step 3 of the [Angular PhoneCat Tutorial App](https://docs.angularjs.org/tutorial/step_03).
+Specifically, it explores how to implement a "full text" search box.

 ### Dependencies